Will NBCC give revised proposal to complete stalled projects of Jaypee Group, asks SC

 Coop bank scam: SC refuses to interfere with HC order for FIR against NCP's Ajit Pawar, others

-Senior advocate F S Nariman and Anupam Lal Das, appearing for the Jaypee group, said they have no objection if the NBCC is allowed to give a revised proposal but the group should also be allowed to give a proposal as it is wiling to pay all dues to lenders and finish all stalled projects within three years.
+Senior advocates F S Nariman and Anupam Lal Das, appearing for the Jaypee group, said they have no objection if the NBCC is allowed to give a revised proposal but the group should also be allowed to give a proposal as it is willing to pay all dues to lenders and finish all stalled projects within three years.

 Nariman said this option should also be considered as and when the court will look into NBCC's proposals.